 Help in remaining in your home

 Help is available in remaining safe in your own home - along with legal measures to stop the abusive person from coming into your home.
 There may be steps taken to help make the home safer.
+If you are a victim-survivor of domestic abuse and want to stay living in your home, please contact the Housing Options Team on 01263 513811 to discuss the Sanctuary Scheme.

 Access to safe accommodation